EOFY Offer: 90% off your plan for your first 3 months

 Simplify your accounting with Xero

-Xero simplifies these tasks by streamlining your accounting processes and helping you manage and track your assets.
-For instance, you can create detailed depreciation schedules that give you a clear view of fixed asset values in Xero and improve the accuracy of your financial reporting.
+You can simplify these tasks with Xero, which streamlines your accounting processes and helps you manage and track your assets.
+You can create detailed depreciation schedules that give you a clear view of fixed asset values and make your financial reporting more accurate.

 FAQs on accumulated depreciation